maxou00/wobb/changelist.md

     - `FollowerRanges`: *AWSJson* array containing properties of selected ranges.
     - `Payout`: *AWSJson* containing payout specified for this campaign.
     - 'Deliverables`: AWSJson array containing deliverables codes with their count.

-### Relation `BrandedCampaign`
-    Links a campaign to a specified brand.
-    - campaign: the campaign
-    - brand: the brand author of this campaign
+    - `Brand`: the brand author of this campaign

 ### `Deliverable` enum
     - `DEDICATED_VIDEO`
     - `INTEGRATED VIDEO`